It’s National Cybersecurity Awareness Month (NCAM) — do you know how cyberaware your employees are?

 Rather than just announcing that it’s National Cybersecurity Awareness Month on October 1 and scheduling one talk or training, create a series of events to engage your employees.
 It could be a lecture series, it could be infosec lunches, a scavenger hunt, or games.
 You might also want to create a theme for each week of the month, such as passwords, security at home, or mobile security.
 The goal is to keep cyber security top of mind throughout October and to develop good cyber security habits that will extend into the rest of the year.

 Rewarding the winner of a game is one thing, but what if a non-technical employee really does spot a fake email and report it?
 In that case, rewards are in order.
 Rewards can range from public praise on the company Slack to a gift card.
 Remember, you want your employees to want to spot bad actors and potential incidents.
-Positive reinforcement can make your employees more likely to participate in cyber security efforts than seeing their co-workers get publically slapped on the risk for clicking dodgy links during phishing tests.
+Positive reinforcement can make your employees more likely to participate in cyber security efforts than seeing their co-workers get publically slapped on the wrist for clicking dodgy links during phishing tests.

 It’s often easier to learn something if the content is entertaining.
 Fortunately, there are plenty of videos about cyber security best practices online, and some of them are hilarious, like Ellen’s takedown of an actual physical address book for passwords or Jimmy Kimmel’s cringeworthy video of people on the street being asked their passwords and actually answering.
 Collect some of the videos relevant to your cyber security efforts and send them out to your employees over the month of October.
 They’ll be laughing, but they’ll also be learning.

 We human beings tend to learn best when we’re being told a story.
 Stories help us understand why certain information is critical and what the stakes for us are.
 This is important, especially if you’re trying to communicate information that can seem dull.
 That’s why SecurityScorecard partnered with CyberHero Adventures, a comic series focused on cyber health.
 Love comics, superheroes and supervillains?
-CyberHero Adventures tells the story of people — some fictional and some real – who dealt with breaches, data theft, and cyber attacks.
+CyberHero Adventures tells the story of people — some fictional and some real – who dealt with breaches, data theft, and cyberattacks.
 Those people include CyberHero Adventures founder Gary L. Berman.
 Berman, was a career marketing consultant and entrepreneur whose company fell victim to a prolonged series of insider cyber attacks.
 The first story in the comic is his.

-The goal of National Cybersecurity Awareness Month is to get your employees interested in cyber security.
+The goal of National CyberSecurity Awareness Month is to get your employees interested in cyber security.
 That means that they should come out of October prepared to spot fake addresses, protect their passwords, and know how to avoid risk year-round.

 You can also monitor your organization’s security posture with SecurityScorecard’s security ratings.
 Our platform allows you to continuously monitor the most important cyber security KPIs for your company and your third parties, including internal negligence.